mk-fg/fgtk/README.rst

 Very simple "write 512B, skip N * 512B, repeat" binary for wiping some block device in a hurry.

-Idea is not to erase every trace of data or to hide it, but just to make it probabilistically unusable due to such junk blocks, although with low-enough interval it should corrupt filesystem pretty badly too, making files/data hard to access.
+Idea is not to erase every trace of data or to hide it, but just to make files probabilistically unusable due to such junk blocks all over the place.

+With low-enough intervals it should also corrupt filesystem pretty badly, making metadata hard to access.

 Fast loop of 512B writes to a device directly will likely hang that binary until it's done, as that's how such direct I/O seem to work on linux.

+Writes only stop when write() or lseek() starts returning errors, so using this on some extendable file will result in it eating up all space available to it.

+See head of the file for build and usage info.